 Read my 'Great Safe Escape blog for more information on leaving an abusive relationship safely.

-If you have found this helpful to understand Reactive Abuse, then please share and link this blog.
-If you would like to know more about my personal story, you can buy my book 'Broken To Be Beautiful' here.
-If you’re outside of Australia my book can be purchased through Amazon in your country.
+If you have found this helpful to understand trauma bonding, then please share and link this blog.
+If you would like to know more about my own personal journey with domestic violence , you can buy my book 'Broken To Be Beautiful' here.

 Author information: Xenia Schembri